Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 By the way, Marianne, I want to thank you for a wonderful call.

-We are going to Aruba.
+We are going to Aruba Pac-Light.

-Anthony in Pittsburgh, welcome to the EIB network.
+Anthony in Pittsburgh, welcome to the EIB Network.

 Hello.

-Hello, Rosh.
+Hello, Rush.

-Mega Devos.
+Mega Deados.

 Thank you, sir.

-No, I have a question.
+Now, I have a question.

-Say if the Democrat actually wins office and we win the war in Iraq while they're in office.
+Say if the Democrat actually wins office and we win the war in Iraq while they're in office, what do you think is going to happen?

 Do you think they'll take credit or what?